Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 2. Make sure the SwitchBot Outdoor Spotlight Cam is added to the SwitchBot App and the firmware version is up to date.

-If it is not V2.1.15 or newer version, please log in to the SwitchBot app → Profile → Feedback, and submit a feedback ticket to ask for the latest firmware upgrade for the camera.

 3. Make sure the camera is not set up in an extremely hot or cold position, as a highly dynamic temperature range can affect battery performance.

 4. Avoid placing the camera under direct sunlight.